stanford-oval/genie-cloud/doc/thingpedia-device-intro.md

         }
     });

-`_doOpen` and `_doClose` should return a promise that is ready when your channel is.
+`_doOpen` and `_doClose` should return a promise (or, strictly speaking, a thenable) that is ready when your channel is.
+If you return undefined (or don't override them), it is assumed you completed your initialization and deinitialization synchronously.
-We don't provide a Promise library (and we're not running nodejs in ES6 mode), but we encourage you include [Q](https://github.com/kriskowal/q) in your dependencies, because that's what the rest of ThingEngine uses.

 `RequiredCapabilities` is an array of platform capabilities that your channel requires to work.
 If the platform does not have the capabilities you need, then your channel will